 How do the police catch people speeding?

-There are two ways you might get caught speeding here: by speed camera (sometimes also known as a safety camera) or by the police themselves.
-What happens if you get caught by a speed camera?
-Well, you will be alerted by post.
-Initially, this means you will receive either a Notice of Intended Prosecution (NIP) or a Section 172 Notice.
+If you get caught speeding, it will either be by the police themselves or by a speed camera (sometimes also known as a safety camera).
+If you get caught by a speed camera, you will be alerted by post within 14 days, receiving either a Section 172 Notice or a Notice of Intended Prosecution (NIP).

-Once the Section 172 Notice has been returned you will then receive either a Fixed Penalty Notice (FPN) or a letter telling you to go to court.
-Which you get depends on how fast you were going and/or how many points you already have on your licence.
+From the date you receive a Section 172 Notice, you have 28 days to tell the police who was driving the car at the time of the speeding offence.
+Once the notice has been returned with the details of the driver you will then receive either a Fixed Penalty Notice (FPN) or a letter confirming that you need to attend court.
+Whether you receive a FPN or a court date depends on the speed you were doing when caught and/or how many penalty points you have already accrued on your driving licence.

-A Notice of Intended Prosecution – also known as a Section 1 warning, after Section 1 of the 1988 Road Traffic (Offenders) Act – is exactly what it sounds, a warning that the police may prosecute you.
+A Notice of Intended Prosecution (NIP) – also known as a Section 1 warning, after Section 1 of the 1988 Road Traffic (Offenders) Act – is exactly what it sounds, a warning that the police may prosecute you, or to establish the identity of the driver at the time of a speeding offence.

 What happens if you get caught speeding by the police?